 Hi Jolie,

 A navy dress would look nice with silver, and as for long or short, I would say short.
-If it has only been four years and the groom is a grown man you are more like a guest than another mom.
+If it has only been four years and the groom is a grown man, you are more like a guest than another mom.
 If I’m wrong and you feel you helped raise him and are close to him, then you could wear a long gown, but only if the MOB and MOG are wearing long too.
-Personally, I’d go short.
+I’d go short.

-Thank you for this article.This is a very special day for my step daughter and her mother and father.
-We all get along so there is no hard feelings toward one another so I really want to keep it that way!
+Thank you for this article.
+This particular day isay for my stepdaughter and her mother and father.
+We all get along, so there are no hard feelings toward one another, so I want to keep it that way!
 Lol.
-The mother of the bride has not chosen her dress yet but I am looking for one as I post this.
-Im pretty sure I’m going with a neutral color and something more business like then dress it up with some blingy jewelry.
-Just going to play it safe.
+The bride’s mother has not chosen her dress yet, but I am looking for one as I post this.
+I’m sure I’m going with a neutral color and something more business-like, then dress it up with some blingy jewelry.
+I was going to play it safe.

-I really like the sample dress on the right with the cap sleeves.
+I like the sample dress on the right with the cap sleeves.
 Any idea where I could find this dress?

 Thank you.
-I’ll save the edgy stuff for another event and remember that these photos will be around for a long time and I don’t want to date them.
+I’ll save the edgy stuff for another event and remember that these photos will be around for a long time, and I don’t want to date them.

 HELP!
-I am to be the step mother of the bride and the MOB has selected the most overly casual dress for the day.
-It honestly is a dress I might wear to work and would not consider it for a wedding or party….I did not want to upstage her but NOW what do I do.
-I would never feel comfortable at any wedding that under dressed….Bride says anything but white.
+I am to be the bride’s stepmother, and the MOB has selected the most overly casual dress for the day.
+It is a dress I might wear to work and would not consider it for a wedding or party…I did not want to upstage her, but NOW what do I do?
+I would never feel comfortable at any wedding that dressed…The bride says anything but white.

 What a great idea is the Mother of the Bride e-book.
 There are lots of things to be said about the role, things to prepare and of source how to look one’s best.